-The Dublin, Ireland native then fought in a hugely anticipated PPV boxing match against Floyd Mayweather in 2017, which saw McGregor earn a gargantuan payday, despite losing the fight.
+The Dublin, Ireland native fought in a hugely anticipated PPV boxing match against Floyd Mayweather in 2017, which saw McGregor earn an enormous payday, despite losing the fight.

 He returned to The Octagon in 2018 for UFC 229, where he was bodied by Khabib Nurmagomedov in a wild display.

-After not fighting at all in 2019, McGregor destroyed Donald “Cowboy” Cerrone just 40 seconds into the first round at a welterweight bout at UFC 246.
+After not fighting in 2019, McGregor defeated Donald "Cowboy" Cerrone just 40 seconds into the first round at a welterweight bout at UFC 246.
 He dismantled Cerrone with vicious strikes from his shoulder to earn the TKO.